kleinerm/Psychtoolbox-3/PsychSourceGL/Cohorts/libDC1394/Readme.txt

 http://sourceforge.net/projects/libdc1394/

-=> Screen makes use of libdc1394 for its Firewire video capture engine under GNU/Linux and MacOS/X.
+Screen makes use of libdc1394 for its Firewire and USB-Vision video capture engine under GNU/Linux and macOS for driving IIDC compliant machine vision cameras via Firewire or USB-3.

 How to rebuild:

-On OS/X you'd follow the following instructions.
-On Linux you'll usually just download the latest development libraries with your distributions package management system.
+On macOS you'd follow the following instructions.
+On Linux you'll usually just download the latest development libraries with your distributions package management system, e.g., on Debian/Ubuntu and derived distress, "sudo apt build-dep psychtoolbox-3"

-The libraries bundled in PsychSourceGL are the ones the official PTB distro is linked against, but you can of course download more recent versions of the libraries from their official home anytime and use these.
+The libraries bundled in PsychSourceGL are the ones the official PTB on macOS is built and linked against, but you can of course download more recent versions of the libraries from their official home anytime and use these.

 1. Unpack the PsychSourceGL/Cohorts/libDC1394/libdc1394...tar.gz
    file into a local directory.